vuejs/docs/src/guide/reusability/composables.md

 }
 ```

-If your composable expects to setup a `watchEffect()` using the input ref, make sure to call `unref()` inside the effect callback so it's tracked as a dependency.
+If your composable creates reactive effects when the input is a ref, make sure to either explicitly watch the ref with `watch()`, or call `unref()` inside a `watchEffect()` so that it is propertly tracked.

 ### Return Values